-- Remove the cap screws (1) securing the spark arrester assembly to the muffler and then remove the spark arrester. - Using a suitable brush, clean the carbon deposits from the screen, taking care to not damage the screen.
+- Remove the three cap screws (1) securing the spark arrester assembly to the muffler; then remove the spark arrester (2) and the gasket (3) from the muffler. - Using a suitable brush, clean the carbon deposits from the screen, taking care to not damage the screen.